Toktorov/telegram_bot_aiogram/README.md

 ### `@getmyid_bot`
 If you don’t know where to get your id, then I advise you to telegram bot @getmyid_bot Thank you for your attention and good luck!
+After the runserver everything should work, good luck!